 What it does:

-- process stuff one step at a time
+- process stuff concurrently, but one step after another

-- allows class based and function based steps
+- allows class based, iterator based and function based steps

 - can scale steps independent of each other (manually)